-On a previous Facebook post I told you that the ontological equality of the Trinity expressed through economic inequality may have implications for gender roles within the church and the home.
+On a previous Facebook/Instagram post I told you that the ontological equality of the Trinity expressed through economic inequality may have implications for gender roles within the church and the home.

 Economic: in this context it has nothing to do with money and everything to do with function.
 It’s a synonym for function or role.
 In fact, you could say “function” or “functional” and be just fine, except that a lot of the theological writing on this topic uses the word economic and I want you to be educated.
 So, there, now you’re educated.

-Complementarian: the belief that men and women are ontologically (essentially) equal (or equal at our core) but were created for different roles (the woman is, generally, understood to be functionally or economically subordinate.
+Complementarian: the belief that men and women are ontologically (essentially) equal (or equal at our core) but were created for different roles.
+The woman is, generally, understood to be functionally or economically subordinate.
 That means men and women are equal in essence but unequal in roles (like how you and your boss are equally valuable as humans, but your role is subordinate to theirs).
 In a marriage this usually means the husband is the head of the home and the wife is seen as a helper who submits to his authority.
 In the church this usually means a woman cannot be a pastor, elder, or preacher as she must submit to the authority of the God-ordained male leadership.

-Egalitarian: the belief that men and women are ontologcally equal, they may be created different from each other (aren’t all of us different from each other?).
-In a marriage this usually means that both husband and wife share authority and responsibility of running a home and family based on gifting, preferences, or functionality and they submit to one another out of love.
+Egalitarian: the belief that men and women are ontologically (essentially) equal, but either can function in whatever role they are otherwise qualified to function.
+In a marriage this usually means that both husband and wife share authority and responsibility of running a home and family based on gifting, preferences; they submit to one another out of love.
 In the church this means that both men and women can serve in whatever role they are otherwise qualified for and called to, including that of pastor or elder.

 All three members of the Trinity are ontologically equal.
 That is, in their essence or their nature of being, at their very core, they are equal.
 They have all existed eternally, are all omnipotent (all-powerful), and are all as important and valuable as the others.

-They are equal in essence but do not have equal roles.
+They are equal in essence but do not have the same roles.
 We see, for example, that all three have distinct roles but work together for the salvation of humanity.
 The Father elects (Ephesians 1:4), the Son redeems (Ephesians 1:7), and the Holy Spirit seals (Ephesians 1:13).
 But different roles don’t imply subordinate roles…until the Son becomes human.

 We see the greatest (and most important for our discussion) distinction when the Son takes human form.
-As a human, the Son (I will call him Jesus from now on) is in a role where he is economically (functionally), but not ontologically, subordinate to the Father and, to some extent, the Holy Spirit.
+As a human, the Son (I will call him Jesus from now on) is in a role where he is economically (functionally), but not ontologically (essentially), subordinate to the Father.
 He is no less God than he was before he took human form but he takes on a distinctly subordinate role.
 Jesus is dependent on the Father for guidance and direction.
 For example in John 5:19, Jesus says, “Very truly I tell you, the Son can do nothing by himself; he can do only what he sees his Father doing, because whatever the Father does the Son also does.”

 In (1 John 4:10) we see that the Father sends the Son.
 The one being sent is taking a subordinate role to the one sending.